 5 - Conclusion

 We have recalled here the meaning and importance of theories to study complex urban systems, and how a diversity of theories is needed to grasp the multi-dimensional nature of such systems.
 This diversity can be the basis of coupling between theories, and the construction of integrated theories.
-What such integration consists of and how to reach it remains in our opinion an open question, which is netherverless partly answered by the use of simulation models, their coupling and a dynamical dialogue between models and theories.
+What such integration consists of and how to reach it remains in our opinion an open question, which is nevertheless partly answered by the use of simulation models, their coupling and a dynamical dialogue between models and theories.
 We illustrated these concepts with three urban dynamics models developed within the frame of an evolutionary theory of cities.
-Many obstacles remain on the path towards an evidence-based integrated knowledge of complex urban systems, but we believe elementary bricks are already existing and methodological ways forward are progressively developed.
+Many obstacles remain on the path towards an evidence-based integrated knowledge of complex urban systems, but we believe elementary bricks already exist and methodological ways forward are progressively developed.

 References